jmmiddour/CS50/Week8-Notes.md

       Host: www.example.com
       ```
       - `GET` request to *get* the webpage
+      - `POST` Changes the way the browser displays the website address by hiding the personal information, such as a search engine will display in the url what you searched for if processed via a `GET` request, but if you use a `POST` request the information needed still goes to the server but will not be displayed in the url.
       - `HTTP/<version of the protocol>` tells the version of HTTP you are using.
       - `Host: <domain name>` the domain name of the site you are trying to reach.
     - What the return request looks like: